 Belgium has negligible economically recoverable resources of fossil energy and relies heavily on imported energy products.
-As of 2015, imports were meeting more than 75% of the country's energy needs (treating nuclear power as indigenous production).
+As of 2016, net imports were meeting more than 85% of the country's energy needs (treating nuclear power as indigenous production).
 Coal was once the main indigenous energy source, but Belgium's last coal mine closed in 1992.

 The self-declared principal goals of Belgian energy policy are the security of supply through the diversification of geographical sources of supply and fuels, energy efficiency, transparent and competitive energy pricing, and environmental protection and climate-change mitigation.
 At a regional level, energy policies prioritising energy efficiency and the generation of electricity from renewable sources are being progressively adopted.
 At the same time, a key policy objective is the phase-out of nuclear energy at the national level.
 Accordingly, a 2003 law prohibits the construction of new nuclear plants and sets a 40-year limit on the operating lifetime of existing plants.
-Amendments adopted since then provide for the shutdown of all of the country's seven reactors between 2015 and 2025.
+Amendments adopted since then provide for the shutdown of all of the country's seven reactors between 2022 and 2025.
+In 2018, 39% of Belgium's electricity was generated by nuclear energy.